jonesleonard/runpod_seedvr2/README.md

 3. **[runpod-template.yml](.github/workflows/runpod-template.yml)** - Reusable workflow for RunPod management
    - Creates or updates RunPod templates
+   - Checks template existence before operations
-   - Uses the image tag from the build workflow
+   - Uses the full image name from the build workflow
    - Can be called independently or as part of the parent workflow

 ### Workflow Triggers